tstarrlab/SARSr-CoV_MAP_NHP-imprinting/SRA_upload_Illumina/README.md

 If you click on the `+` FTP upload instructions, you will see details.
 Add the `Username` and `account folder` provided in these instructions to [upload_config.yaml](upload_config.yaml) as the values for the *ftp_username* and *ftp_account_folder* keys.
-Also add a value for the *ftp_subfolder* that is meaningful for this particular submission, such as *sarbecovirus_PRD0038-serum-profiling*.
+Also add a value for the *ftp_subfolder* that is meaningful for this particular submission, such as *sarbecovirus_imprinted-serum-profiling*.
 Finally, put the FTP password as plain text in a file called `ftp_password.txt` which is **not** tracked in this repo for privacy.

 ## Upload the sequencing data